pablosmedina/ckite/README.md

 CKite [![Build Status](https://api.travis-ci.org/pablosmedina/ckite.png)](https://travis-ci.org/pablosmedina/ckite)
 =====

-A Scala implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/).
+A JVM implementation of the [Raft distributed consensus algorithm](http://raftconsensus.github.io/) written in Scala.
 CKite is a library to be used by distributed applications needing consensus agreement.
 It is a work in constant progress.
 For development & testing purposes it contains an embedded key-value store app demonstrating the algorithm functioning trough simple puts and gets.
 It will be extracted soon from the CKite library as an example of use.

 ## Features

 * Leader Election
 * Log Replication
 * Cluster Membership Changes
+* Log Compaction
 * Finagle based RPC between members
 * Rest interface